Lily Collins: 2007–2012: Early work and breakthrough

 Collins began acting at the age of two in the BBC series Growing Pains.
-In 2009, Collins appeared in two episodes of the teen drama series 90210, including the first season's finale.
-Later that year, Collins had her breakthrough starring in the film The Blind Side as Collins Tuohy, the daughter of Leigh Anne Tuohy (Sandra Bullock's character).
-The film was a commercial success, grossing over $250 million at the box-office and emerging as the highest-grossing sports drama of all time.
+She appeared in two episodes of the teen drama series 90210, including the first season's finale.
+Later that year, she had her breakthrough starring in the film The Blind Side as Collins Tuohy, the daughter of Leigh Anne Tuohy (Sandra Bullock's character).
+It was a commercial success, grossing over $250 million at and emerging as the highest-grossing sports drama of all time.

 In 2011, she played the warrior priest's daughter Lucy in the thriller Priest, opposite Paul Bettany.
-Although it was a critical and commercial failure, she earned praise for her performance; MTV Networks' NextMovie.com named her one of the Breakout Stars to Watch for in 2011.
+Although it was a critical and commercial failure, she was praised for her performance, and MTV Networks' NextMovie.com named her one of the Breakout Stars to Watch for in 2011.
 She co-starred in the 2011 action film Abduction with Taylor Lautner.

-In 2012, Collins played Snow White in Mirror Mirror, an adaptation of the fairytale Snow White and the Seven Dwarfs, co-starring Julia Roberts as the Evil Queen Clementianna.
-Robbie Collin from the British newspaper The Daily Telegraph wrote of Collins: "She has an adorable, sensational, almost perfect face for cinema; think Audrey Hepburn with the eyebrows of Liam Gallagher.
+In 2012, Collins played Snow White in Mirror Mirror, an adaptation of the fairytale Snow White and the Seven Dwarfs.
+Robbie Collin from the British newspaper The Daily Telegraph wrote of her: "She has an adorable, sensational, almost perfect face for cinema; think Audrey Hepburn with the eyebrows of Liam Gallagher.
 Her smile is the platonic ideal of cheeky."
-Collins made her singing debut in the film, performing an English re-written cover of "I Believe (in Love)".
-Also in 2012, Collins portrayed Samantha in Stuck in Love, starring alongside Jennifer Connelly, Logan Lerman, and Greg Kinnear.
+Collins made her singing debut in the film, performing an English rewritten cover of "I Believe (in Love)".
+Also in 2012, she portrayed Samantha in Stuck in Love.